-115. [89.
-97.]
-Change Section E3902.12 E3902.16 to read:
+[104.
+136.]
+Change Section E3902.16 to read:

-E3902.12 E3902.16 Arc-fault protection of bedroom outlets.
-All branch Branch circuits that supply 120-volt, single phase, 15-ampere and 20-ampere outlets installed in bedrooms shall be protected by a combination type arc fault circuit interrupter installed to provide protection of the branch circuit. any of the following:
+E3902.16 Arc-fault [circuit interrupter] protection [of bedroom outlets].
+Branch circuits that supply 120-volt, single phase, 15-ampere and 20-ampere outlets installed in [kitchens, family rooms, dining rooms, living rooms, parlors, libraries dens,] bedrooms [, sunrooms, recreation rooms, closets, hallways, laundry areas and similar rooms or areas] shall be protected by any of the following:

 - 1. A listed combination-type arc-fault circuit interrupter installed to provide protection of the entire branch circuit. - 2.
 A listed branch/feeder-type AFCI installed at the origin of the branch-circuit in combination with a listed outlet branch-circuit type arc-fault circuit interrupter installed at the first outlet box on the branch circuit.
 The first outlet box in the branch circuit shall be marked to indicate that it is the first outlet of the circuit. - 3.
 A listed supplemental arc protection circuit breaker installed at the origin of the branch circuit in combination with a listed outlet branch-circuit type arc-fault circuit interrupter installed at the first outlet box on the branch circuit where all of the following conditions are met: - 3.1.
 The branch-circuit wiring shall be continuous from the branch-circuit overcurrent device to the outlet branch-circuit arc-fault circuit interrupter. - 3.2.
 The maximum length of the branch-circuit wiring from the branch-circuit overcurrent device to the first outlet shall not exceed 50 feet (15.2 m) for 14 AWG conductors and 70 feet (21.3 m) for 12 AWG conductors. - 3.3.
 The first outlet box on the branch circuit shall be marked to indicate that it is the first outlet on the circuit. - 4.
 A listed outlet branch-circuit type arc-fault circuit interrupter installed at the first outlet on the branch circuit in combination with a listed branch-circuit overcurrent protective device where all of the following conditions are met: - 4.1.
 The branch-circuit wiring shall be continuous from the branch-circuit overcurrent device to the outlet branch-circuit arc-fault circuit interrupter. - 4.2.
 The maximum length of the branch-circuit wiring from the branch-circuit overcurrent device to the first outlet shall not exceed 50 feet (15.2 m) for 14 AWG conductors and 70 feet (21.3 m) for 12 AWG conductors. - 4.3.
 The first outlet box on the branch circuit shall be marked to indicate that it is the first outlet on the circuit. - 4.4.
 The combination of the branch-circuit overcurrent device and outlet branch-circuit AFCI shall be identified as meeting the requirements for a system combination-type AFCI and shall be listed as such. - 5.
-Where metal outlet boxes and junction boxes and RMC, IMC, EMT, Type MC or steel-armored Type AC cables meeting the requirements of Section E3908.8, metal wireways or metal auxiliary gutters are installed for the portion of the branch circuit between the branch-circuit overcurrent device and the first outlet, a listed branch-circuit type AFCI installed at the first outlet shall be considered as providing protection for the remaining portion of the branch circuit. - 6.
-Where a listed metal or nonmetallic conduit or tubing or Type MC cable is encased in not less than two inches (50.8 mm) of concrete for the portion of the branch circuit between the branch-circuit overcurrent device and the first outlet, a listed outlet branch-circuit type AFCI installed at the first outlet shall be considered as providing protection for the remaining portion of the branch circuit.
+Where metal outlet boxes and junction boxes and RMC, IMC, EMT, Type MC or steel-armored Type AC cables meeting the requirements of Section E3908.8, metal wireways or metal auxiliary gutters are installed for the portion of the branch circuit between the branch-circuit overcurrent device and the first outlet, a listed branchcircuit type AFCI installed at the first outlet shall be considered as providing protection for the remaining portion of the branch circuit.

-Exceptions Exception:
+6. Where a listed metal or nonmetallic conduit or tubing or Type MC cable is encased in not less than two inches (50.8 mm) of concrete for the portion of the branch circuit between the branch-circuit overcurrent device and the first outlet, a listed outlet branch-circuit type AFCI installed at the first outlet shall be considered as providing protection for the remaining portion of the branch circuit.

+[Exception Exceptions]: